kareemwally/alx-backend-python/0x00-python_variable_annotations/README.md

-annotations is great way for better documentations and type clarification for args and variables
+annotations for better documentations and type clarification. for args and variables